LiveWithTrance/DS5690Presentation/README.md

 ### Byte-pair encoding (BPE)

-Byte-Pair Encoding (BPE) is a data compression and subword tokenization algorithm.
+Byte-Pair Encoding (BPE) is a data compression and subword tokenization algorithm.(Kudo and Richardson, 2018)

 BPE iteratively replaces the most frequent pair of bytes in a sequence with a single, unused byte.
 For instance, given the character sequence aaabdaaabac, the sub-sequence aa occurs three times and is the most frequent pair.
 BPE would replace aa with a new symbol, say Z, resulting in the sequence ZabdZabac​3​.
 This process continues iteratively, reducing the most common pairs of characters or bytes in the data, which in turn helps in compressing the data.